-The carrot, scientifically known as Daucus carota subsp. sativus, is a root vegetable that is typically orange in color.
+The carrot, scientifically known as Daucus carota subsp. sativus is a root vegetable that is typically orange in color.
 However, there also exist purple, black, red, white, and yellow cultivars of the vegetable, all of which are domesticated forms of the wild carrot.
 The wild carrot is native to Europe and Southwestern Asia and is believed to have originated in Persia.
-Originally, the wild carrot was cultivated for its leaves and seeds, but the most commonly consumed part of the plant is the taproot.
-Domestic carrots have been selectively bred to have a larger and more palatable taproot with a softer texture.
+The wild carrot was originally cultivated for its leaves and seeds, but the taproot is the most commonly consumed part of the plant.
+Domestic carrots have been selectively bred to have a more extensive, palatable taproot with a softer texture.

 The carrot is a biennial plant belonging to the Apiaceae family.
 When first planted, it grows a rosette of leaves and gradually develops its enlarged taproot.
 Some cultivars mature in as little as three months, while others can take up to four months.
-The roots of the carrot are a rich source of alpha- and beta-carotene, as well as vitamins A, K, and B6.
+The carrot roots are a rich source of alpha- and beta-carotene and vitamins A, K, and B6.

 What is The Nutrition of Carrots?

-Carrots are rich in vitamin-A, vitamin C, vitamin K, vitamin B, pantothenic acid, folate, potassium, iron, and fiber.
+Carrots are rich in vitamin-A, C, K, B, pantothenic acid, folate, potassium, iron, and fiber.

 Per 100 grams